Kishore-B-Rao/dotfiles/.dotfiles.git/.dotfiles/README.md

 Note this will also add  `[ -f ~/.fzf.zsh ] && source ~/.fzf.zsh` to your zshrc

 ## Virtualenv and Virtualenvwrapper
+1. If you do not have a `usr/local/bin/python3` run `brew install python3`
-1. `pip3 install virtualenv virtualenvwrapper` or `pip install virtualenv virtualenvwrapper` for python2 version
+2. `pip3 install virtualenv virtualenvwrapper` or `pip install virtualenv virtualenvwrapper` for python2 version
-2. If you install with Pip 3 you will need `export VIRTUALENVWRAPPER_PYTHON=/usr/local/bin/python3` in .zshrc Note that other configs should be synced via the dofile but here it is to be sure:
+3. If you install with Pip 3 you will need `export VIRTUALENVWRAPPER_PYTHON=/usr/local/bin/python3` in .zshrc Note that other configs should be synced via the dofile but here it is to be sure:

 ```